 Creating A Safe Space

 Much like any family therapy session, creating a safe space has been a learning curve.
-Since we’ve started, I’ve had to learn to listen and accept the things that may be hard for me to swallow while still holding a safe space for them to share without fear of being shut down or scolded.
+Since we started, I’ve learned to listen and accept the things that may be hard for me to swallow while still holding a safe space for them to share without fear of being shut down or scolded.

-It was in one of these family meetings where I learned that my 8-year-old sometimes feels that even though I am physically with her, there are times that it feels like I am far away and focused on other things.
+In one of these family meetings I learned that my 8-year-old sometimes feels that even though I am physically with her, there are times that it feels like I am far away and focused on other things.

-It took everything in me to not cut her off midsentence and list all the things I am trying to solve on a regular basis as a single mom, creative, and leader at work.
+It took everything in me to not cut her off midsentence and list everything I am trying to solve regularly as a single mom, creative, and leader at work.
 Instead, I listened and humbly accepted her truth.

 After that exchange, I couldn’t help but be proud of both of us— her for being brave enough to share and me for being strong enough to hear.
 It felt like one step closer to wellness.